 The main problem in estimating household decision-making models is related to assortative matching (Becker, 1974), leading to the well known correlated effects (Manski, 1995).
-For instance, Clark and Etilé (2006) consider a complete information framework and find that the correlation between spouses smoking decisions is entirely due to the correlation between individual random effects, not to peer effects.
-We use a different strategy in order to tackle this problem: we consider an incomplete information game and we control for a number of partners characteristics influencing the beliefs about the partner's decisions.
-In our model, each individual takes her instantaneous smoking decision in order to maximise her expected utility, knowing the socioeconomic characteristics of the partner she has.
-In addition to that, we control for past smoking behaviours.
-Thus, our model does not predict the probability of smoking of an individual, but the probability of smoking given her past smoking behaviour and the partner she lives with.
-Controlling for the past smoking decision of both partners permits to take into account the correlation across partners' unobservables, if this correlation is constant over time.
+As emphasized by Manski (1993), or more recently by Blume et al. (2011), correlations between outcomes in a social group (here the household) can be produced by several mechanisms: (i) direct interdependences between the choices (endogenous interactions or peer effects); (ii) the impact of observable group-level characteristics or common shocks (contextual effects); (iii) the impact of unobserved common shocks and endogenous selection in the peer group on the basis of unobserved characteristics that also affect the outcome of interest (correlated effects).
+Thus, disentangling peer effects from correlated effects is a difficult task.
+To tackle endogenous matching, we control for a number of partners characteristics influencing the beliefs about the partner's decisions.
+In our model, each individual takes an instantaneous smoking decision in order to maximize her expected utility, knowing the characteristics of the partner.
+In addition to that, we control for past smoking behaviors.
+Thus, our model does not predict the probability of smoking of an individual, but the probability of smoking given her past smoking behavior and the partner she lives with.
+Controlling for the past smoking decision of both partners permits to take into account the correlation across partners' unobservables that could both affect matching and smoking decision, if this correlation is constant over time.Controlling for the past smoking status, we assume that future smoking decisions are not anticipated and that preference shocks for smoking in the future are independent across couple members conditionally on their past smoking status.
+In other words, we exclude that couples form on future propensity to quit or start smoking given their current smoking status.
+We also assume that contextual effects are fully captured by the observable variables we condition on.
+We will see in the identification section that results may be robust when we relax this seemingly strong assumption.
+So there are no correlated effects (unobserved heterogeneity correlated within the household) that could explain the results on the smoking enhancing and smoking deterring peer effects.